How do I clean the oven naturally? Find 5 ways to clean an oven with or without baking soda

 Using white vinegar to clean an oven could help in removing dirt and grime.

-Utilizing a vacuum cleaner is a quick and easy trick to avoid scrubbing the bottom of the oven for large food debris.
+Utilizing a hand vacuum cleaner is a quick and easy trick to avoid scrubbing the bottom of the oven for large food debris.

 - Place one grate on the bottom rack of the oven and fill a large metal baking pan with hot water and half a cup of white vinegar.